 Its architect, Nikola Bašić, also designed the nearby Greeting to the Sun.
 A huge disk paved with light-sensitive tiles, it stores solar power during the day.
 Then at night it radiates a seemingly random sequence of coloured lights.
 The effect is hypnotic.
 And it’s enormously popular with tourists.

-Head to Joker shopping centre in Split to meet a bronze sculpture of Orson Welles.
+Head to Joker shopping centre in Split Dropdown content to meet a bronze sculpture of Orson Welles.
 The statue was designed by Croatia-born actor and sculptor Oja Kodar.
 She was Welles’ long time companion.
 And the pair met in 1961while filming The Trial in Zagreb.
 Croatia then became a second home to the director.
 He acted in local films.
 He even had a holiday villa at Primošten.
 And, according to lore, he was also a fan of Hajduk Split football team.

 Seeing world’s first torpedo tops the list of unusual things to do in Croatia.
 Designed by Croatian engineer Ivan Blaž Lupis and his English colleague Robert Whitehead, it was built at the 19th century naval yards in Rijeka.

 But to view the surviving example, you have to go to Split.
 There in an anonymous corner of the Maritime Museum it sits.
 One of Croatia's greatest feats of engineering, looking like something out of a Jules Verne novel

 For open-air concerts with a difference, head to Orsula Park just outside Dubrovnik Dropdown content.
 This

 sloping landscape of shrubs and pathways commands great views of the city.